tmoens/zebrafish-facility-manager/README.md

 ## Deploying the system

-There are a lot of moving parts to this system so the deployment itself is quite a lot of work.
+There are a lot of moving parts to this system, so the deployment itself is quite a lot of work.
 Follow the [Deplyoment Guide](Deployment.md) to learn how to deploy the system.

 A single deployment can be used to manage several zebrafish facilities.